 You have a pair of speakers but do you need to add subwoofers?
 Aren’t these components almost the same?
 Once connected to the receiver, audio is reproduced regardless of whether you're using just a pair of speakers or a subwoofer as well.
-While this is true, there are some key differences between subwoofers and regular speakers.
+While this is true, there are some key differences between subwoofers and regular speakers (more on speaker configurations and set-ups here).

 The difference between subwoofers and speakers pertains only to the frequency range.
 Subwoofers are used for lower frequencies, also called the sub-bass response, while the speakers cover mid and high range frequencies.